oilandsugar/blood-and-dust/content/visuals/the-void.md

   she is not alone, and she has what she needs: a heart and a body reclaimed."
 color: bcafbf
 secondaryColor: 66536b
-shortDescription: 'Enshrouded, wrapped in layers that bend light and obscure form, there is something waiting to to emerge.
-Incubation, transmutation.
-It begins as a pulsing red heart, bleeding into open hands.'
+shortDescription: 'Fear dissolves in the light, however, and she is born.'

 ---
 {{% gridItem start="2" end="7" %}}